 At the end of the event, members gathered together at Parliament Gardens.
 The litter collected filled 43 bags, weighed a whopping 270kg.

-One lady was so moved by the event that she gave the members a speech of gratitude and encouragement.
+One lady gave the members a speech of gratitude and encouragement after witnessing the event.

-The great love of God truly shines through the dutiful hands of the Church of God volunteers. and the Church of God members continue to inspire the world through Heavenly Mother’s love, one volunteer service at a time.
+The great love of God truly shines through the dutiful hands of the Church of God volunteers.
+The Church of God members continue to inspire the world through Heavenly Mother’s love, one volunteer service at a time.